sciZer0/7/v/README.md

 2.  when the list is limited to 300 Validators, and

-3. when each Validator is added in the list by Voters through democratic voting (Competitive Quadratic Voting), and
+3. when each Validator is added in the list by Voters through democratic voting (Competitive Voting), and

 4. when each Validator in the list doesn't need to have any money/token and put it in the blockchain as their stake, and